-¶ 36 The third potential issue is whether the circuit court abused its discretion in denying defendant's motion to withdraw his plea.
+- ¶ 36 The third potential issue is whether the circuit court abused its discretion in denying defendant's motion to withdraw his plea.
 A defendant has no absolute right to withdraw his plea and bears the burden of demonstrating it is necessary.
 People v.
-Artale, 244 III.
+Artale, 244 Ill.
 App.
 3d 469, 475 (1993).
 He may withdraw the plea where (1) it was entered on a misapprehension of facts or law; (2) it was entered in consequence of misrepresentations by counsel, the State, or someone else in authority; (3) there is doubt of his guilt; (4) he has a defense worthy of consideration by a jury; or (5) a trial would better serve the ends of justice.
 People v.
-Mercado, 356 III.
+Mercado, 356 Ill.
 App.
 3d 487, 494 (2005).
 In other words, he must demonstrate manifest injustice.
 People v.
 Hughes, 2012 IL 112817, ¶ 32.
 Absent an abuse of discretion, we will not disturb a court's decision regarding whether a defendant may withdraw his guilty plea.
-Id.

-¶ 37 Before the court accepted defendant's guilty plea, the court admonished him as to the nature of the charges, his right to plead not guilty, his right to a trial, his attendant rights at trial, and that pleading guilty would waive those rights.
+Id. - ¶ 37 Before the court accepted defendant's guilty plea, the court admonished him as to the nature of the charge, his right to plead not guilty, his right to a trial, his attendant rights at trial, and that pleading guilty would waive those rights.
 See Ill.
 S. Ct.
 R. 402(a)(1), (3), (4) (eff.
-July 1,

-2012) (before accepting guilty plea court must confirm defendant understands nature of charge, right to plead not guilty, and guilty plea waives right to trial).
-The court reiterated that aggravated battery was a Class 3 felony punishable by 2 to 5 years' imprisonment but defendant could be eligible for an extended term of 5 to 10 years' imprisonment and the sentence in the instant case would run consecutively to the sentence in case No. 16-CF-1172.
-The court did not repeat the State's contention that he was eligible for Class X sentencing in case No. 16-CF-1172 at 6 to 30 years' imprisonment.
+July 1, 2012) (before accepting guilty plea court must confirm defendant understands nature of charge, right to plead not guilty, and guilty plea waives right to trial).
+The court reiterated that aggravated domestic battery was a Class 2 felony punishable by 3 to 7 years' imprisonment but he might have been eligible for an extended term of 7 to 14 years' imprisonment and the sentence in case No. 17-CF-1885 would run consecutively to the instant case.
+The court did not repeat the State's contention that he was eligible for Class X sentencing at 6 to 30 years' imprisonment.
 Nevertheless, the rule requires only substantial compliance and the court in prior proceedings confirmed defendant understood the possible penalties.
-The court also confirmed that defendant understood the plea agreement called for a six-year sentence in the instant case.
+The court also confirmed that defendant understood the plea agreement called for a six-year sentence.
 See Ill.
 S. Ct.
 R. 402(a)(2), (b) (eff.
 July 1, 2012) (substantial compliance required; court must determine defendant understands minimum and maximum possible penalty, and if plea is result of agreement, court must confirm terms of agreement).